Operation Tungsten: Aftermath

+Analysis

 The two attacks on Tirpitz largely went to plan.
 The airmen found the defences and geography at Kaafjord to be very similar to the Loch Eriboll training range, and one of the post-attack reports stated that the operation had been "almost an exercise which they [the aircrew] had frequently carried out before".
 The official historian of the Royal Navy's role in the Second World War, Stephen Roskill, also judged that the strikes were "beautifully co-ordinated and fearlessly executed".
 The most important discrepancy between the plans for the operation and its execution was that many pilots dropped their bombs below the specified minimum altitude of 3000 ft in an attempt to improve their chances of hitting Tirpitz.
 The shorter than optimum flight times may have meant that some of the bombs which struck the battleship lacked the necessary velocity to penetrate her deck armour.
 Nine Royal Navy airmen died during the raid.

 While two bombs that exploded in the water near Tirpitz opened holes in her hull and caused flooding, none of the 15 bombs that struck the battleship penetrated her main deck armour belt.
 As a result, her guns, magazines, and machinery did not suffer serious damage.
 Most of the damage to the battleship was inflicted on her superstructure and between her armoured decks.
 The starboard aircraft catapult and crane were destroyed, as were both Tirpitz's Arado floatplanes.
 The number two starboard 150 mm gun turret was knocked out, and the number three port 150 mm turret incurred significant damage.
 The officers' mess and several galleys were wrecked, and the ship was filled with smoke.
 Tirpitz's funnel was also struck by bomb fragments that badly damaged all of the boiler intakes.
 While the starboard turbine was knocked out by shock damage and two of the boilers were disabled after being contaminated by salt water used for firefighting, the battleship was still capable of steaming within Kaafjord.

+Casualties
-Tirpitzs crew suffered heavy casualties in the attack.
-Overall, 122 sailors died and 316 were wounded; these casualties represented 15 percent of the battleship's crew.
-Many of the casualties were anti-aircraft gunners who were killed or wounded by machine-gun fire from the British fighters.

-The British fighters also damaged four patrol craft and a large repair ship; the captain of an armed trawler died and 13 other sailors on board these vessels suffered wounds.
-Torstein Raaby of the Allied Secret Intelligence Service group in Alta reported a few hours after the raid, that no civilian casualties had resulted from the attack, and that the local population was "... extremely impressed by the bombing."
-A further report six days after the operation relayed that the Germans estimated that it would take months to repair the damage inflicted on Tirpitz.
+Tirpitz's crew suffered severe casualties in the attack, 122 sailors died and 316 were wounded; these casualties represented 15 per cent of the crew.
+Many of the casualties were anti-aircraft gunners hit by machine-gun fire from the British fighters.
+The fighters also damaged four patrol craft and a large repair ship; the captain of an armed trawler was killed and 13 other sailors on board these vessels were wounded.
+Torstein Raaby of the Allied Secret Intelligence Service group in Alta reported a few hours after the raid, that there had been no civilian casualties and that the local population was "... extremely impressed by the bombing".
+A report six days after the operation relayed that the Germans thought that it would take months to repair the damage inflicted on Tirpitz.